Seller Closing Costs: California Home Seller Guide

 What are the typical closing costs for sellers in California?

-These costs can be broken down into six categories:
+The costs at closing for the typical California home seller can be broken down into six categories:

 Some of these closing costs are based on the county and city you live in.

-Assuming you don’t owe more than what your home in California is worth, all of your closing costs are paid out of your net proceeds, meaning you don’t pay anything out of pocket.
+Assuming you don’t owe more than what your California home is worth, all of your closing costs are paid out of your net proceeds, meaning you don’t pay anything out of pocket.

 I’ll show you what this looks like shortly.